-In 2012, observations with the Spitzer Space Telescope suggested that Fomalhaut b was not a planet, but a transient or semi-transient dust cloud, ruling out the possibility that flux from a giant planet was responsible for the flux seen in the visible light images.
+In 2012, observations with the Spitzer Space Telescope indicated that Fomalhaut b was not a planet, but a transient or semi-transient dust cloud.
+They ruled out the possibility that flux from a giant planet was responsible for the flux seen in the visible light images.

 In 2012, far-infrared images taken by the Herschel Space Observatory revealed large amounts of fluffy micrometer-sized dust in Fomalhaut’s outer debris belt, indicating constant collisions of planetesimals, with a collision rate of about 2,000 kilometre-sized comets per day.
 The dust grains are believed to be fluffy aggregates, pointing to a cometary origin.

-Observations of the Fomalhaut debris ring with the Atacama Large Millimeter Array (ALMA) lead to the idea that two shepherd planets were responsible for the ring’s morphology, with neither having an orbital radius proposed for the planet discovered by the Hubble Space Telescope.
+Observations of Fomalhaut’s debris ring with the Atacama Large Millimeter Array (ALMA) led to the idea that two shepherd planets were responsible for the ring’s morphology, with neither having an orbital radius proposed for the planet discovered by the Hubble Space Telescope.

-In 2013, narrowband observations with the Very Large Telescope/NaCo suggested that any additional planets from 4 to 10 astronomical units would have to have under 20 Jupiter masses and ruled out the existence of any companion with more than 30 Jupiter masses from 2.5 astronomical units outward.
+In 2013, narrowband observations with the Very Large Telescope/NaCo suggested that any additional planets from 4 to 10 astronomical units from the star would have to have under 20 Jupiter masses.
+The observations ruled out the existence of any companion with more than 30 Jupiter masses from 2.5 astronomical units outward.

-Fomalhaut b was given the name Dagon after a public nomination and vote.
+Fomalhaut b was given the name Dagon as part of a NameExoWorlds campaign.
 The International Astronomical Union (IAU) announced the elected name in December 2015.
 The planet is named after the ancient Mesopotamian and Canaanite deity Dagon, associated with fertility and often depicted as a half-man, half-fish.